near/near-gas-rs/README.md

 # near_gas
-Near_gas is crate for work with gas data in near-protocol
+near_gas is crate for work with gas data in near-protocol
 ## near_gas examples
 ```rust
 use near-gas::{NearGas};